vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 In the CAPI yaml, update the below properties and run `kubectl --namespace=${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf apply -f capi.yaml` on the management cluster.
 1. Upgrade Control plane version
-    1. Update `VCDMachineTemplate` object(s) with the new version of TKGm template details
+    1. Update `VCDMachineTemplate` object(s) with the new version of TKG template details
         * Update `VCDMachineTemplate.spec.template.spec.template` and other properties under `VCDMachineTemplate.spec.template.spec` if needed.
     2. Update `KubeadmControlPlane` object(s) with the newer versions of Kubernetes components.
         * Update `KubeadmControlPlane.spec.version`, `KubeadmControlPlane.spec.kubeadmConfigSpec.dns`, `KubeadmControlPlane.spec.kubeadmConfigSpec.etcd`, `KubeadmControlPlane.spec.kubeadmConfigSpec.imageRepository`.
 2. Upgrade Worker node version
-    1. Update `VCDMachineTemplate` objects with the new version of TKGm template details.
+    1. Update `VCDMachineTemplate` objects with the new version of TKG template details.
         * * Update `VCDMachineTemplate.spec.template.spec.template` and other properties under `VCDMachineTemplate.spec.template.spec` if needed.
     2. Update `MachineDeployment` objects with the newer version of the property `MachineDeployment.spec.version`.